-This new work extends prior research on the development of a new generation of more accurate and more useful seismic fragility models for California bridges.
+This new project extends prior research on the development of a new generation of more accurate and more useful seismic fragility models for California bridges.
 The prior work provided models for concrete box-girder bridge types.
-This contract extends the initiative to complete models for other concrete bridge classes and initial scoping studies for steel bridges using the same, now proven, methodology and research team.
-Fragility models are statistical equations that describe the probability that a specific level of earthquake shaking will induce varying degrees of bridge damage.
+This contract extends the initiative to complete models for other concrete bridge classes and initial scoping studies for steel bridges using the same, now proven, methodology.

 The new fragility models will be incorporated into Caltrans' ShakeCast earthquake alerting system to support emergency response, risk mitigation planning, and seismic reliability evaluations of the state bridge inventory.